restflow-org/modelgrep/README.md

 For example, if the text to be parsed had curly braces instead of pipes, the template author could switch to a different template definition:

-In the following modified file, curly braces have been switch with the pipe symbol to show how escaping can be avoided:
+In the following modified file, curly braces have replaced the pipe symbol to demonstrate:

     Author: Roger Zelazny